HBO chief skeptical about another ‘Big Little Lies’ season

 BEVERLY HILLS, Calif.
 (AP) — The future of “Big Little Lies” is as uncertain as the legal fate of the Monterey Five.

-HBO programming chief Casey Bloys says that he’s looking at the possibility of another season with skepticism.
+HBO programming chief Casey Bloys says he’s skeptical when looking at the possibility of another season.

 Bloys told a TV critics’ meeting Wednesday that he doesn’t see an obvious story to pursue for a third season.